When Directors Can Be Personally Liable On Company Insolvency

 - Draw conclusions from the circumstances that a reasonably prudent business person would have drawn.

-- Hold regular board meetings to discuss/review the company’s situation.
+- Hold regular board meetings to discuss/review the company’s financial situation.

 - Ensure they consider the interests of creditors as well as comply with their statutory directors’ duties.